AVSystem/Anjay/doc/sphinx/source/AdvancedTopics/AT-CustomObjects.rst

          * Object version: a string with static lifetime, containing two digits
          * separated by a dot (for example: "1.1").
          * If left NULL, client will not include the "ver=" attribute in Register
-         * and Discover messages, which implies version 1.0.
+         * and Discover messages.
+This implies:
+         * 1. Version 1.0 for Non-Core Objects.
+         * 2. The version corresponding to the version in the LwM2M Enabler for Core
+         * Objects.
          */
         const char *version;